rleber/bun/doc/file_format/file_format.md

 - The first line always appears to be a descriptor plus 20 words of 000s.
 It is ignored.
 - End of file markers are optional, but do apply if found.
 (See above.)

-For additional clues, see doc/file_format/decode_help.txt, the source file lib/gecos/file/text.rb or run "gecos dump"
+For additional clues, see doc/file_format/decode_help.txt, the source file lib/bun/file/text.rb or run "bun dump"

 _Freeze Files_